esron/esron/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on develop a [custom Laravel Logger to Rocket.Chat](https://github.com/Sysvale/rocketchat-monolog-handler)
+- 🔭 I’m currently working on refactoring the tests in the company's projetct
-- 🌱 I’m currently learning how to make a Systematic Review
+- 🌱 I’m currently learning how to assert software quality
 - 💬 Ask me about vídeo games :joystick:
 - 📫 How to reach me: esron.silva@sysvale.com or my Twitter @oesron
 - :scroll: Read my articles at [Medium](https://medium.com/@esron.dtamar)